Antonio Villaraigosa: Education

 In response, Villaraigosa founded a non-profit entity called the Mayor's Partnership for Los Angeles Schools to take control of the district's lowest-performing schools and transform them into high-performing schools.
 The Partnership eventually managed 21 LAUSD campuses, which operate under the same labor contract as LAUSD.
-Though schools in the Partnership were among the lowest performing in the district, they eventually made the largest gains in the state based on California's Annual Performance Index measure, and are now considered among the best performing urban schools in the state.
-The Partnership has generated some controversy since its founding.
 In June 2009, teachers at eight of the ten campuses cast a vote of "no confidence" in the Partnership.
-Villaraigosa continues to serve the Partnership by raising money in support of its success.
-The Partnership includes a program for parents called the "Partnership's Parent College."
-To date, over 10,000 of the Partnership's 16,000 parents have graduated from the Parent College.